sebasvila/fif/content/posts/klaiber-ws2-platform/index.en.md

 date: 2021-11-10T21:01:44+01:00
 coverImage: 20211030_122850_1.jpg
 tags:
-- tech.welding
+  - technology.welding
-- klaiber-ws2
+  - machine.klaiber-ws2
-categories:
+  - tools.metalworking
-- projects
+categories: []
 keywords:
   - Klaiber WS2
   - Welding
 draft: false
 ---
 I made a solid platform from welded steel profiles to allow the Klaiber to be carried by a manual pallet truck.
 I left some images just for others inspiration :smile:.